MichaelCurrin/coding-blog/_posts/2019-10-15-static-site-cms-tools.md

 Website: [siteleaf.com](https://siteleaf.com)

-This acts as a CMS for **Jekyll** sites hosted on Github.
+This acts as a CMS for **Jekyll** sites hosted on GitHub.
 I found this difficult to setup the way I wanted and get my head around and it had a few limitations compared with Forestry, so after trying out a few Siteleaf projects I stopped using it.

-Changes through Siteleaf create commits in Github.
+Changes through Siteleaf create commits in GitHub.
 When you have YAML metadata in the frontmatter of your sites, these will be formatted according to Siteleaf's styling, removing any comments.
 Also, any files without extensions become `.md` files.
 I didn't what it did to my project.

 ## Netlify CMS